CDK inhibitor: In clinical trials

 There are more than 10 CDK inhibitor compounds that have gone through or currently ongoing clinical trials, as of 2009.
 Most of them are targeting multiple CDKs, but some are targeting specific CDKs.
 For example, P1446A-05 targets CDK4.
 Various types of cancers including leukemia, melanoma, solid tumors, and other types are being targeted.
 In some cases, very specific cancer types, such as 'melanoma positive for cyclin D1 expression' are targeted to maximize the efficacy.

 As of February 2017, trilaciclib (G1T28, CDK4/6 inhibitor, G1 Therapeutics) is in multiple phase II clinical trials.
 The drug is being tested as a method for reducing the adverse effects of chemotherapy.
 In August 2019, trilaciclib received breakthrough therapy designation for its ability to minimize chemotherapy-induced bone marrow suppression.
-As of August 2020, the drug is under Food and Drug Administration (FDA) priority review for small-cell lung cancer with an application decision date of February 15, 2021.
-Trilaciclib was approved for medical use in the United States in February 2021.
+As of August 2020, the drug was under Food and Drug Administration (FDA) priority review for small-cell lung cancer with an application decision date of February 15, 2021.
+Atirmociclib is an investigational CDK4-specific inhibitor being developed by Pfizer for the treatment of various solid tumors, particularly hormone receptor-positive, HER2-negative breast cancer.

+Although CDK4/6 inhibitors have had the most success, CDK inhibitors targeting other CDKs are also undergoing clinical trials.